syncfusion-content/jsp-docs/jsp/Getting-Started.md

 ---
 layout: post
-title: Getting Started with JSP Platform | Syncfusion
+title: Getting Started with JSP | Syncfusion
 description: Learn here all about getting started with Syncfusion Essential JSP Platform, its elements, and more..
 platform: JSP
 control: Common